 - Broken links – Are there any broken links on your page?
 If there are, fix them.

 - Writing – As you’re reading your previous content pieces, you may realize you could have written that sentence or paragraph differently.
-Well, it’s never too late!
+Well, it’s never too late to improve your content!
 You can start off by making your sentences and paragraphs shorter.
-Want more writing tips?
-You can take a look at this article.

 An internal link is a type of hyperlink from one page of your website to another within the same website.
 Optimizing internal links for your website can be a low-cost, but highly effective SEO technique that doesn’t take much of your time and resources.